guaix-ucm/numina/doc/intro.rst

 Building the documentation
 ---------------------------
-The Pyemir documentation is base on sphinx.
+The Numina documentation is base on sphinx.
 With the package installed, the documentation can be built with a custom buld target::

   $ python setup.py build_sphinx